10 Places with Unlimited Korean Barbecue Under P500

 We’ve rounded up some of the Metro’s well-loved K-barbecue places that are not only known for their scrumptious and unlimited barbecue, but also their wallet-friendly menus.

 Don Day is among the cheapest buffet restaurants in the Metro.
 Here, you don’t have to wait until your next paycheck to sample traditional Korean dishes as a mere P500 will go a long way.
-Don Day’s lunch buffet starts at P399 per person for unlimited pork barbecue and P499 per person on weekdays where you can grill as much pork and beef as you can handle.
+Don Day’s weekday lunch buffet starts at P399 per person and P499 per person on weekdays and weekends where you can grill as much pork as you can handle.
 They also have an assortment of side vegetables, kimchi, and soup so prepare to ruin your diet!

 Don Day is at Sunshine Boulevard Plaza, Quezon Avenue Corner Scout Santiago Street, South Triangle, Quezon City; and 75 Kalayaan Avenue, Diliman, Quezon City.